Dallinger/Dallinger/docs/source/configuration.rst

     ``prolific_maximum_allowed_minutes`` *int*
         Max time in minutes for a participant to finish the submission

-        Has no effect as it is ignored by the Prolific API.
+        Has no effect as it is currently ignored by the Prolific API.

 .. note::